🔥 Heatwave incoming? See the mini cooler everyone's grabbing this summer →

 6. Monochrome Tables With Major Texture

-A white table doesn’t have to be boring.
-Mix finishes and shapes to create drama—without leaving the color palette.
+A white table does not have to be boring.
+Mix finishes and shapes to create drama without leaving the color palette.
 This is where texture really shows off.
+Mixing finishes instead of colors is something I keep coming back to lately, because it keeps a table interesting while staying perfectly tone-on-tone.

 How to build a monochrome moment